ChzFlvrHrse/API-project/README.md

-# This is MetUp a Meetup knockoff
+# This is MetUp a Meetup clone

 ## Introduction
   This webisite is intended to replicate a few key fetures and general look and feel of the website Meetup